Course overview

 Scrum Essentials is right for anyone who wants to add in-demand knowledge to their skill set.
 It combines theory with real-world examples so you can take concrete actions when you return to work.

-If it's been a while since you completed a Scrum Alliance certification course, this course provides an opportunity to revisit the basics.
+Already have a CSM, CSD, or CSPO?
+If it's been a while since you completed a Scrum Alliance certification course, Scrum Essentials provides an opportunity to revisit the basics; however, it won't introduce any new scrum knowledge.

 Unmatched quality and scale